cjhnbls/pipelinedb-doc-cn/clients.rst

 Java
 ----------------

-For this example you'll to have JDBC_ installed and on your :code:`CLASSPATH`.
+For this example you'll need to have JDBC_ installed and on your :code:`CLASSPATH`.

 ..  _JDBC: http://docs.oracle.com/javase/tutorial/jdbc/basics/gettingstarted.html